At first sight, Survey Spotter looks like any other survey site – you can sign up, complete online surveys, and get paid.

-One of my big concerns about Survey Spotter is that they display these reward to make it look like you can earn this on their platform.
+One of my big concerns about Survey Spotter is that they display these rewards and if you are new to survey sites, you might think you can earn this on their platform.
 They in general make it look like you can join and take surveys on their platform, which is not the case.

-I do know they mention in a small section that they have just scouted the market and will give you access to sites, but it is not very clear.
+I do know they mention in a small section that they have just scouted the market and will give you access to sites, but it is not very clear, in my opinion.

-I think the use of the rewards logos and the general presentation is not honest and transparent enough, as it seems like you are joining an actual survey site, when you are only joining a site that will get commissions to promote offers to you.
+I think the use of the rewards logos and the general presentation is not transparent enough, as you might think you are joining an actual survey site, when you are only joining a site that will get commissions to promote offers to you.

 How much money can you make?